Suzanna-Linn/slua/docs/beta.md

 I’ve also put together some example code for SLua Beta.
 Keep in mind these examples can’t be tested yet and are based on assumptions.
 First line comments in the code are shown in red so you can easily spot that they’re not real code (at least, not yet!).

+These changes are only in SLua.
+LSL is unchanged and stays working the same.

 ### Events, library llevents

 We have a new library **llevents** to work with the events.
 The current way to write them that SLua Alpha uses will stop working and we will need to rewrite the scripts.